piskvorky/gensim/README.md

 Installation
 ------------

-This software depends on [NumPy and Scipy], two Python packages for scientific computing.
-You must have them installed prior to installing gensim.
+This software depends on [NumPy], a Python package for scientific computing.
+You must have it installed prior to installing gensim.

 It is also recommended you install a fast BLAS library before installing